Skip to content

 1. Purpose.

-The purposes of this Policy are to establish student governance at the University of Utah consistent with the Code of Student Rights and Responsibilities, provide for representation of students through the Associated Students of the University of Utah, provide for affiliation of recognized student organizations, and establish and assign responsibilities to the Committee on Student Affairs.
+The purposes of this policy are to establish student governance at the University of Utah consistent with the Code of Student Rights and Responsibilities, provide for representation of students through the Associated Students of the University of Utah, provide for affiliation of recognized student organizations, and establish and assign responsibilities to the Committee on Student Affairs.

 2. Scope.

-This Policy applies to all students of the University, and all organizations of students.
+This policy applies to all students of the University, and all organizations of students.

 2. Definitions